openframeworks/ofBook/chapters/shaders/chapter.md

 }
 ```

 As you hopefully recall from the last little section, we have one call to the fragment shader per pixel, which means we can play with it as well.
 That's what we did in the last example, though, to keep things simple in this example we're just using a global color set in a uniform.
-The thing about that  is that we're setting it in the OF application, so that each *draw()* has a slightly different color based on the mouse position.
+The thing about that  is that we're setting it in the oF application, so that each *draw()* has a slightly different color based on the mouse position.

 ```cpp